 Briggs & Stratton (Intek) Surging Repair

 This video covers the repair of a surging Briggs & Stratton Intek engine.
-The carburetor fitted to both the Intek and Quantum engines employs a carburetor bowl fastener with integrated jet, it’s unique set up.
+The carburetor fitted to both the Intek and Quantum engines employ a carburetor bowl fastener with an integrated jet, its unique setup.

 Briggs & Stratton E Series Surging Repair

 This video covers the complete surging repair of the Briggs and Stratton E series engine.
-It’s one of Briggs latest engines and fitted to many mowers.
+It’s one of Briggs’s latest engines and fitted to many mowers.
 The carburetor is plastic and the fine jets block easily, quite the pain actually.
-Anyway the video covers the whole story, don’t be surprised if you need to replace carburetor jet module.
+Anyway, the video covers the whole story, don’t be surprised if you need to replace the carburetor jet module.

 Kohler Engine Surging Repair

 This video covers the complete repair of a surging Kohler engine.
-Kohler engine are easy to work on and in many cases just a few minutes work solves the problem.
-One of the easies surges to fix, lucky you!
+Kohler engines are easy to work on and in many cases, just a few minute’s works solves the problem.
+One of the easiest surges to fix, lucky you!

 Honda Surging Repair

 This video covers the complete repair of a surging Kohler engine.
-Honda engine are usually pretty easy to work on, but in truth removing the carb is a bit of a pain.
+Honda engines are usually pretty easy to work on, but in truth removing the carb is a bit of a pain.

 Avoid removing it unless you’re left with no choice.
 Luckily the Honda carb employs an idle jet which is accessible without removing the carburetor.
 The idle jet is famous for blocking and causing a surge.
 Clean it and test before removing and cleaning the carburetor.